 Can you identify organic vs conventional produce with PLU codes?
 Once upon a time, the answer was yes!
-Today, however, it’s not quite so simple as just looking for a specific number at the start of the code.
-Don’t worry, though; I’ll share some updated ways to find identify organic produce in your supermarket!
+Today, however, it’s not quite as simple as just looking for a specific number at the start of the code.
+Don’t worry, though; I’ll share some updated ways to find and identify organic produce in your supermarket!

 How to Identify Organic vs. Conventional Produce